pts/minilibc686/README.md

   NASM only.
 * For this source code, NASM 0.98.39 generates bitwise identical output no matter the optimization level (`-O0` vs `-O999999999`).
+* It assumes that an FPU (floating point unit) is available at runtime.
+(The original name of such a separate FPU was 80387 or 387.)
+This is always true for i686 (because having an FPU is mandatory since Pentium = P5 == i586), but some i386 and i486 CPUs come without one.
+Linux, if the kernel is built with CONFIG_MATH_EMULATION, will transparently emulate an FPU.
+  Currently minilibc686 is unable to target an i386 without an FPU or emulation.
+(If such support is ever added, then `-mno-80387 -mno-fp-ret-in-387` will have to be used to compile C code, and soft-float functions such as `__muldf3` must be added to the libc.
+Please note that `-mno-fp-ret-in-387` breaks the cdecl ABI, because with that doubles are returned in EDX:EAX rather than ST(0), the latter requiring an FPU.)

+for i386 it could be lacking

 The *minicc* compiler fronted is a drop-in replacement for `gcc`, `clang` or `tcc` for building ELF-32 executables for Linux i386, statically linked